matthewpoer/PhpDocuSignWrapper/README.md

 > a token that can be used for authentication in API calls instead of using the user name and password

 Okay, great.
-A Bash script is included here to get this API Password from DocuSign, just
+A Bash script is included here to get this API Password from DocuSign, just like this:

 ```
 $ ./GetApiPassword.sh